Our History

-The GDST was founded in 1872 by four pioneering women, Mrs Maria Grey, her sister Miss Emily Shirreff, Lady Stanley of Alderley and Miss Mary Gurney.
+The Girls’ Day School Trust (GDST) was founded in 1872 by four pioneering women, Mrs Maria Grey, her sister Miss Emily Shirreff, Lady Stanley of Alderley and Miss Mary Gurney.
 They believed that girls should be entitled to the same academic education as their brothers.
 At that time, girls of means were educated either at home or at the ladies’ academies, where the focus was more on accomplishments than academics.

 One of the founders, Maria Grey, went on to be a campaigner for votes for women.
 And a number of GDST girls grew up to be active in the Suffragist and Suffragette movements.